 The submission must include:

-- A demonstration of the game: This should take the form of a 4-minute maximum gameplay video clearly showing both the screen (if present) and the player interacting with the game.
+- A video demonstration of the game: This should take the form of a 4-minute maximum gameplay video clearly showing both the screen (if present) and the player interacting with the game.
 If the game is not yet fully complete, students can also submit a Wizard of Oz implementation of the game with justification on why the game is incomplete (e.g., technology is not yet there, needs massive resources).
 Some guidelines for creating video submissions can be found at: Guide to a Successful Video Submission.

-- Extended abstract: Student should submit a non-anonymized paper (up to 8 pages) written in the ACM Master Article Submission Templates (single column).
-Note that we eliminate the old CHI extended abstract format (landscape) and use the same format as full papers.
+- Paper submission: Students should submit a non-anonymized paper (up to 8 pages, excluding references) written in the ACM Master Article Submission Templates (single column).
 This paper should include:

 - An overview of the game itself, and the design and development process, with possibly screenshots/images of play.